Good Hotel Guide Review

 in all public areas.

-allowed in 4 bedrooms (£15 per dog per night), and public areas.
+allowed in 4 bedrooms (£15 a night) and public areas.